 The file will be opened in

 less, allowing you to see the portion of the document that fits in the area of the terminal window:

 # Network services, Internet style # # Note that it is presently the policy of IANA to assign a single well-known # port number for both TCP and UDP; hence, officially ports have two entries # even if the protocol doesn't support UDP operations. # # Updated from http://www.iana.org/assignments/port-numbers and other # sources like http://www.freebsd.org/cgi/cvsweb.cgi/src/etc/services . # New ports will be added on request if they have been officially assigned # by IANA and used in the real-world or are needed by a debian package. # If you need a huge list of used numbers please install the nmap package. tcpmux 1/tcp # TCP port service multiplexer echo 7/tcp . . .

 To scroll, you can use the up and down arrow keys on your keyboard.
 To page down one whole screens-worth of information, you can use either the space bar, the "Page Down" button on your keyboard, or the

-To scroll back up, you can use either the "Page Up" button, or the
+CTRL-f shortcut.
+To scroll back up, you can use either the "Page Up" button or the

 This will search forward through the document and stop at the first result.
 To get to another result, you can type the lower-case

-To move backwards to the previous result, use a capital
+To move backward to the previous result, use a capital

 When you wish to exit the